elanandkumar/vscode-product-icon-theme/README.md

-# VSCode product icon theme
+# VSCode product icon theme (_El-Minimalist Icons_)

 This is simple theme to change the product icon of vscode.
 It usage proposed api to work.

-# How to use it?
+# How to Install?

-- First install it from market place.
+- First install it from [Marketplace](https://marketplace.visualstudio.com/items?itemName=ElAnandKumar.el-vsc-product-icon-theme).
-- Then launch the VSCode with `--enable-proposed-api=elanandkumar.el-vsc-product-icon-theme` command.
+- Launch the VSCode.
-- Once VSCode is open, use the command panel to change the product icon.
-Search for `Product Icon Theme` in the command pallet.
-Highlight it and press enter.
-Then select `El-VSCode Icons` as the icon theme.
+- Once VSCode is open, use the command panel (Ctrl/Cmd + shift + p) and search for `Preferences: Product Icon Theme`.

-> Please note that due to limitations, it only works if we start with `--enable-proposed-api` flag as mentioned above.

-The above step is required to enable it else it won't work.
-Further update to vscode and this extension may solve this.
+- Select `El-Minimalist Icons` as the icon theme.

 ### How to launch VSCode using command line.
 - Open the VSCode.